 At about this time it was extensively altered and once again divided into two dwellings.
-It was probably at this time that the front elevation was refaced and raised to provide an apparent second storey.
-However, the original attic roof was retained with dormer windows connected to the new second floor windows at the front.
+It was probably at this time that the front elevation was refaced and raised to provide a second storey.
 The crow-stepped gables on the west elevation date from before the alterations.

-To overcome these problems, the architects suggested that the narrow court between the rear wings should be roofed over at second floor level.
-This has provided first floor galleried walkways and a new staircase, allowing the original Georgian structure to be seen and appreciated.
+The architects, Robert Freakley and Associates, suggested a very sympathetic restoration.
+The narrow court between the rear wings was roofed over at second floor level.
+This enabled first floor galleried walkways and a new staircase to be inserted, allowing the original Georgian structure to be seen and appreciated.

-Since the Trust acquired the building, extensive dry rot has been tackled, including the reconstruction of two staircases.
-Much panelling, windows and other early features have been saved, while unsightly windows in the west elevation have been replaced using original materials where possible.
+During restoration the dry rot was treated and two staircases reconstructed.
+Panelling, windows and other early features were saved, while unsightly windows in the west elevation were replaced using original materials where possible.